How to set up social connection with Twitter

 In the next screen you'll be presented with the user authentication settings.
 Make sure that both OAuth 1.0a and Request email address from users are enabled.

 Don't forget to click Apply in the Clerk dashboard.
-Social connection with Twitter is now configured.
+Congratulations!
+Social connection with Twitter is now configured for your instance.